paulsym7/ADDiscovery/README.md

 # ADDiscovery
-Module containing functions to aid in an active directory discovery/health check
+Module containing functions to aid in an active directory discovery/health check.

+Functions:
+Get-NestedGroups